dwyl/phoenix-content-negotiation-tutorial/README.md

 <img width="950" alt="home-page-irrelevant" src="https://user-images.githubusercontent.com/194400/82142227-b2933500-9832-11ea-9e4c-c473ea5d58b2.png">

-The home page of the App is the default Phoenix one and has no info about what the app actually does.
+The home page of the App is the default Phoenix one and has no info about what the app actually _does_.

 <img width="937" alt="quotes-page-noise" src="https://user-images.githubusercontent.com/194400/82142232-b626bc00-9832-11ea-84a3-88401418dab1.png">